 Europe's American Colonies During The War of Jenkins Ear

-Striking map of the Southwestern and Southeastern United States, Baja California, Mexico, Central America and the Gulf Coast region, centered on Texas, published in London in 1747.
+Finely colored example of Bowen's map of the future Southwestern and Southeastern United States, Baja California, Mexico, Central America and the Gulf Coast region, centered on Texas, published in London in 1747.

 The map was published in the midst of the so-called War of Jenkin's Ear and the wider War of Austrian Succession, a time when the British were making their first sustained efforts to challenge Spanish control of the markets and colonial interests in Spanish America.
 While the 1713 Treaty of Utrecht had given the British limited trading rights in Spanish America, British merchants were keen on expanding the trade.
 Spain, in turn, was increasingly threatened by the creation of the Georgia Colony in 1732.
 An attempt to settle various disputes and set a boundary between Georgia and Florida was unsuccessful and by 1739, England and Spain were at war in the New World.

 The present map is one of the first English maps to focus on the region, which must have been of growing interest to the British public.
 Stretching from California to Florida and south to Panama, the map elegantly frames the region which was contested actively between Spain and England from 1739 to 1743.

 A curious historical note in California states that